Admin can view the created form list available at the admin panel.

 Once the module has been installed successfully, the admin will get the Webkul Form Builder section into the admin dashboard.
 And Webkul Form Builder section contains Form List and Form Response option to create the custom form.

 Form List section allows the admin to view the list of all the created forms and the section to Add New Form for better administration.
-The form includes Form Creator and Form Information part.
+The form includes the Form Creator and Form Information part.

 Form Creator – Pick the required field based on the requirement to build the form for an e-commerce store.
 Drag and drop to manage the sequencing of the fields for better form building.